ExtendJ/ExtendJ-Explorer/README.md

 # ExtendJ Explorer

 This is a fork of [DrAST](https://bitbucket.org/jastadd/drast), an interactive AST viewer for JastAdd projects.
-ExtendJ Explorer is a built for easily viewing ExtendJs AST.
+ExtendJ Explorer is used for easily viewing ExtendJs AST.

 Below are the contents of the original DrAST README.